Why A Laminator Is Used With The "DirectEtch" Process Over An Iron

 Pouch laminators just mean they use pre-made plastic pouches to insert a photo or a document instead of having large continuous rolls of plastic).

-Now, Instead of heater plates positioned after the transport rollers used to seal plastic pouches (like all other pouch laminators), the heaters in this redesign concept have been made into an arc and mounted above and below the two transport rollers.
-The heat is then radiated into the neoprene coated rollers very evenly as they continuously turn from the high-torque motor drive up to the correct temperature of 275ºF to 300ºF.
-In effect, GBC's developers created a very inexpensive "hot roll" laminator!
-Pictured below is GBC's lowest cost 9" model called the H-220 introduced in early 2010.
-It's the ideal laminator to use for both making instant PCB's as well as making dry-transfer Graphics with our revolutionary product called DecalProFX.
+Now, Instead of heater plates positioned after the transport rollers used to seal plastic pouches (like all other pouch laminators), the heaters in this redesign concept have been formed into an arc and mounted above and below the two transport rollers.
+The heat is then radiated into the neoprene coated rollers very evenly as they continuously turn from the high-torque motor drive up to the correct temperature.
+This technique results in a very inexpensive "hot roll" laminator!
+This laminator approach results in the ideal "heat & pressure" for use with both of our products... making instant PCB's as well as creating real dry-transfer graphics with our revolutionary product called DecalProFX.

 Toner Image Applicator or "TIA" for short.